Doravado/samuel_portfolio/index.md

 # 👤iFood Customer Data EDA
 - Created a new column as the unique identifier.
 Made a boxplot for each column and removed the outlier data.
 Visualized each column’s data distribution with histograms.

-- Used cluster map, catplot, regplot to visualize the correlation between variables.
-Picked the optimal X variables to predict customer response, based on random forest results.
+- Visualized the correlation between variables with cluster map, catplot, regplot.
+Predicted customer response by picking the optimal X variables based on random forest results.

 - Fitted the train data into three models (logit, probit, and c-log-log).
 Probit regression may be the best model for the data, with 87% accuracy after optimization.